On this page:

 - Community Organizing & Coalition Building

-Our program also provides excellent preparation for students who choose to go on to pursue a doctorate degree.
-Some of our students have gone on to earn a Ph.D. in psychology, while others have pursued doctorates in such fields as sociology, social policy and education.
+Our program also provides excellent preparation for students who choose to go on to pursue a doctorate degree – both through our core courses and through additional optional research opportunities.
+Some of our students go on to earn a Ph.D. in psychology, while others have pursued doctorates in such fields as sociology, social policy, and education.

 Faculty maintain contacts with many potential employers, and through their field work students develop invaluable relationships in the community that can lead to career opportunities.
-Many of our alumni choose to work in the greater Lowell or Boston areas where they serve as resources and contacts for current graduates just leaving our program.
+Many of our alumni choose to work in the greater Lowell or Boston areas where they serve as resources and contacts for current students and recent graduates.

 The University also has a very active Career Services Office that offers a wide range of services to students.